Manila travel guide

 Agustin, which was completed in 1607 and has since survived the

 ravages of time and successive invasions.
-Legend has it that the
+The church was the only

-earthquake in 1863, and it has withstood a number of other big
+and it has withstood a number of destructive earthquakes since.

 The Sacristy houses a collection of richly embroidered vestments, and Philippine notables are buried in the crypt.
-The Roman Catholic San Agustin is an active church with regular services and is a very popular wedding venue.
-It is an extremely worthwhile attraction for visitors to Manila.
+San Agustin is an active church with regular services and is a very popular wedding venue; visitors can view the interior of the church for free during mass.

 National Museum of the Philippines